AlexWiles/pai/README.md

 A Python REPL with a built in AI agent and code generation.

 ## Features
-- Full Python REPL usable by both humans and AI
+- Full Python REPL
-- AI agent that can generate and run code
+- Built-in AI agent that can generate and run code in the REPL
 - REPL history is used for LLM context.
-- All code can be edited or cancelled before execution
+- Edit and approve all generated code before it is executed
 - Runs locally on your machine, so it has full system and internet access
 - Supports OpenAI and llama.cpp